isomerpages/nrf-ctrlshift/index.md

       description: Science, Tech and Engineering are the main driving forces behind innovation and growth.
 Join us as we explore how STE is in the way we live, work and play.
-notification: "You can add notification here.
+notification: You can add notification here.
 You can add notification here.
-You can add notification here.
-You can add notification here.
-You can add notification here.
-You can add notification here.
-You can add notification here.
-You can add notification here.
-You can add notification here.
-You can add notification here.
-You can add notification here.
-You can add notification here.
-You can add notification here.
-You can add notification here.
-You can add notification here.
-You can add notification here.
-You can add notification here.
-You can add notification here.
-You can add notification here.
-You can add notification here.
-You can add notification here.
-You can add notification here.
-You can add notification here.
-You can add notification here. "
+You can add notification here.You can add notification here.You can add notification here.You can add not
 description: Ready to join our STE movement?
 Say goodbye to stereotypes and hello to endless opportunities in the world of science, tech and engineering.
 image: /images/Social Thumbnail.png